-If the referee stops play because two players have simultaneously committed fouls against each other, the correct restart in this limited and rare event should be a dropped ball where the ball was when play was stopped (subject to the special circumstances of Law 8).
+If the referee stops play because two players have simultaneously committed fouls against each other, the correct restart in this limited and rare event should be a dropped ball where the ball was when play was stopped.

 Referees should take care not to use this option as a means of avoiding a difficult but necessary decision as to which player committed an offense first and which player retaliated.
 The referee must not use the dropped ball to restart play as a crutch in those cases where there is some question about the correct restart.
 The referee must make a decision and announce it firmly.
 See Advice 9.3.